Combustible Dust Stakeholder Meeting

 8 SUGGESTED POINTS FOR GROUP DISCUSSION

-Eastern Research Group, Inc. (ERG) provided logistical support for the stakeholder meetings, and an ERG technical writer attended the meetings and prepared this summary report.
-This report captures the main discussion points raised by stakeholders during the meetings, but is not a verbatim meeting transcript.
-The content of this report includes remarks made by individual stakeholders at the meetings.
-No portion of this document reflects or should be considered to represent the viewpoints or opinions of ERG.
+Eastern Research Group, Inc. (ERG) provided logistical support for the stakeholder meetings, and a technical writer from ERG attended the meetings and prepared this summary report.
+This report captures the main discussion points that stakeholders raised during the meetings, but is not a verbatim transcript of the meetings.
+The content throughout this report reflects the remarks made by stakeholders at the meetings and should not necessarily be viewed as the opinions of ERG.

 Meeting Summary Report